-- This section describes the decision-making procedures the DCTF will use, including methods - mandated by SB 1690 and additional consensus methods that may be used to enhance - recommendations which might otherwise be limited to majority rule outcomes.
-As mandated by - 239 SB 1690, "A recommendation shall be forwarded to the Joint Committee on Fisheries and - 240 Aquaculture, the Department of Fish and Game, and the Fish and Game Commission upon an - 241 affirmative vote of at least two-thirds of the task force Members".
-This means that the DCTF - 242 must forward a recommendation if 2/3 or more of the Members support it.
-This does not prohibit - the DCTF from also forwarding recommendations with less than a 2/3 majority vote.
-For the purpose of all votes by the DCTF, 2/3 of the Membership is equal to 18 Members. - Therefore, any vote of 18 or more DCTF Members constitutes a mandatory recommendation.
+This section describes the decision-making procedures the DCTF will use, including methods mandated by SB 369and additional consensus methods that may be used to enhance recommendations, which might otherwise be limited to majority rule outcomes.
+As mandated by SB 369, "Except as otherwise provided in Section 8276.5, a recommendation shall be forwarded to the Joint Committee on Fisheries and Aquaculture, the Department of Fish and Wildlife, and the Fish and Game Commission upon an affirmative vote of at least two-thirds of the task force Members".
+This means that the DCTF must forward a recommendation if 2/3 or more of the Members support it, or if 15 Members support it (excluding non-voting members.
+This does not prohibit the DCTF from also forwarding recommendations with less than a 2/3 majority vote.
+Therefore, any vote of 15 or more DCTF Members constitutes a mandatory recommendation.